 When you insure your car under a classic or antique auto insurance policy there are often a few restrictions you need to consider.
 The policy is not designed for a car that is driven on a daily basis, for example.
 Often these policies also restrict the use of the car (no racing or off-roading) and some limit the number of annual kilometres driven.

 If your classic car is driven on a daily basis, it may not qualify for a collector car policy.
 It’s important to be honest with your insurance company about how you use the vehicle to make certain it is insured properly.
 If a claim is filed and the car has been used outside the confines of the policy, the result could be that the claim is denied.

 Insuring Your Older Car

 If you aren’t certain what type of policy your older car needs, take the time to talk with an insurance professional.
-Based on the age, value and the use of the car, you can determine whether you need a standard policy or a specialized collector car policy.
+Based on the age, value, and use of the car, you can determine whether you need a standard policy or a specialized collector car policy.